 Still, because Suboxone is an opioid and may result in some pleasurable feelings and pain relief, it can be misused by individuals seeking more intense effects.
 That said, it might not have as much of an impact on individuals who are already dependent on more powerful opioids because they will have probably had already developed a substantial tolerance.

 But those who are first-time users of opioids or have only occasionally may be more vulnerable to becoming addicted to Suboxone, especially if they obtain it on the black market and misuse it without a prescription.

 Suboxone has a specially designed long elimination half-life when compared to other opioids.
 It is formulated this way because long-lasting opioids serve as better replacements for those who are dependent on short-acting opioids as the effects last longer.

-The half-life of a drug is the amount of time required for half of the dose to be excreted from the body.
-For buprenorphine, this can take up to 37 hours (about 1.5 days), meaning that it can take more than eight days for Suboxone to be completely cleared from a person’s system.
+Buprenorphine’s half life this can take up to 37 hours (about 1.5 days), meaning that it can take more than eight days for it to be completely cleared from a person’s system.